R3BRootGroup/R3BRoot/neuland/docs/neuland_container.md

 - Please regularly check the update from the tag `r3broot` of [this image repository website](https://hub.docker.com/r/yanzhaowang/r3bdev).
 If there is a new version (look at the "last pushed"), please repeat the first step.

 - The R3BRoot version pre-built in the container may not be the latest `dev` branch.
-If you need latest features, please open [a new issue](https://github.com/YanzhaoW/R3BRoot/issues) in the Github website.
+If you need latest features, please open [a new issue](https://github.com/YanzhaoW/R3BRoot/issues) in the GitHub website.

 - All the new files and changes you have created inside the _Apptainer_ container will also be available outside the container.
 They will also not be deleted if the whole container is deleted.
 (Be careful!
 This is not the case for Docker containers!)